Daily Water Usage

 Council has developed a procedure to calculate the daily average water consumption in Dubbo, Geurie and Wellington.

-Level one water restrictions were lifted on 24 May 2021.
-While the water restrictions may have eased, Council is still urging residents to be wise with our water and aim at using approximately 380- 400 litres per person per day (PDF 292.1KB).
+Council encourages residents to be Wise With Our Water and aim at using approximately 380- 400 litres per person per day (PDF 292.1KB).

 For information and advice on saving water please visit Council's Saving Water webpage.

 How does water usage in Dubbo compare to other centres?